RobGThai/chroma_getting_started/README.md

 ![menu](assets/deck_menu.jpg)

 You should then see DECKBUILDER screen like this.
+To use the deck, you need to complete the deck and save it.
+The complete deck must have the following:

+1. Hero selected.
+2. Mana curve fully distributed.
+3. 40 cards.

 ![builder](assets/deck_builder.jpg)